citrus551/parseme-modules/npm/README.md

 **Note:** If using a custom `contextDir`, update the `git add` path to match your configuration.

-### Why Post-Commit + Amend?

-This approach ensures that:

-- ✅ The PARSEME.md file references the correct commit hash (the commit it's part of)
-- ✅ Generated context files are included in the same commit as your changes
-- ✅ No drift between code and context - everything stays synchronized
-- ✅ Clean git history - one commit, not two
-- ✅ Remote repository stays clean after push
+### How It Works

+1. **post-commit**: After you commit, parseme generates context files with git info (current branch, recent commits, git diff) for local development
+2. **pre-push**: Before pushing, parseme regenerates without git info (`--no-git-info` flag) and amends the commit to keep remote clean
+3. **post-push**: After push completes, parseme regenerates with git info again so your local working copy maintains full context

-The `--no-verify` flag prevents an infinite loop by skipping hook execution on the amend.
+The `--no-verify` flag in pre-push prevents an infinite loop by skipping hook execution on the amend.

-This automatically regenerates your AI context files after every commit and includes them in that commit, ensuring they're always up-to-date!
+This automatically keeps your AI context files synchronized with your code while maintaining clean context on remote and detailed context locally!

 ## Requirements